reactjs/react.dev/src/content/reference/react/Suspense.md

 ### How do I prevent the UI from being replaced by a fallback during an update? {/*preventing-unwanted-fallbacks*/}

 Replacing visible UI with a fallback creates a jarring user experience.
-This can happen when an update causes a component to suspend, and the nearest Suspense boundary is already showing content to the user.
+This can happen when an update causes a Component to suspend, and the nearest Suspense boundary is already showing content to the user.

 To prevent this from happening, [mark the update as non-urgent using `startTransition`](#preventing-already-revealed-content-from-hiding).
 During a Transition, React will wait until enough data has loaded to prevent an unwanted fallback from appearing: